esper6/PicoProjects/labs/11b_Buzzer.md

 By simply adding power to them they make a sound.
 You can take your buzzer and plug it directly into your power rail to hear it buzz.
 They have a positve leg and a negative leg.
 Just like an LED, the longer leg is the positive side and the negative side is the shorter leg.
 The buzzers in your kit are 3volt buzzers, so plug it into the top (3.3V) power rail, plugging the longer leg into the positive and the shorter leg to the negative.

-Once it gets power, you should hear it's annoying buzz.
+Once it gets power, you should hear its annoying buzz.

  ## What to do